-- The class teacher will continue to implement advice from the SENCo. - Outside Agencies may be contacted for support. (e.g school nurse team, Bristol Autism Team, CAMHS, SALT, EP
+- The child will complete two terms of any intervention assigned to their targets./provision. - The class teacher will continue to implement advice from the SENCo. - Outside Agencies may be contacted for support. (e.g school nurse team, Bristol Autism Team, CAMHS, SALT, EP